JoelHKV/ConceptExplorer/readme.md

 - The cloud function checks the IP address and the URL of the request.
 - Access is granted only to this project's page and the developer's own development server.

-### Contact
+### Usage
-If you wish to use this API and need further details or access, please don't hesitate to contact the project owner for additional information.
+If you wish to use this API, please don't hesitate to contact the project owner.
+Please find my contact information at the end of this document.
-For inquiries, contact...

 ## Testing

+## Licence
+## Known Issues

-## Room for improvement
+## Roadmap
 - Perform unit tests and clicking tests with Selenium.
+-
+## Contact Information